 Mycobacterial DNA binding protein 1 (MDP1) is a major protein antigen in mycobacteria and induces protective immunity against Mycobacterium tuberculosis infection in mice.
 In this study we determined murine T-cell epitopes on MDP1 with MDP1 DNA immunization in mice.
-We analyzed interferon- γ production from the MDP1 DNA-immune splenocytes in response to 20-mer overlapping peptides covering MDP1 protein.
-We identified several CD4+ T-cell epitopes in three inbred mouse strains and one CD8+ T-cell epitope in C57BL/6 mice.
-These T-cell epitopes would be feasible for analysis of the role of MDP1-specific T cells in protective immunity and for future vaccine design against M. tuberculosis infection.
+We analyzed interferon-y production from the MDP1 DNA-immune splenocytes in response to epitopes in three inbred mouse strains and one CD8+ T-cell epitope in C57BL/6 mice.
+These immunity and for future vaccine design against M. tuberculosis infection.